molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

   templates, e.g. format or unit.
 If you need to add anything to these look-up lists, contact us at [molgenis-support](mailto:molgenis-support@umcg.nl).
 - <b>SharedStaging</b>: A communal staging area in which e.g. Contacts and Institutions are added and edited.
-- <b>Your own database</b>: use this to upload the templates once you have filled them out.
+- <b>Your own database</b>: Use this to fill out cohort rich metadata and to upload the templates once you have filled them out.

 ![MOLGENIS databases](../img/cat_databases.png)